axelkar/huhuu-monorepo/huhuu-astro/src/pages/blog/poems-about-creativity-and-art.md

 **You don’t own art**

-I held up my brush&nbsp;
+I held up my brush
 and brushed away,
 at the painted sea was a ship
 that sailed away.
 At bay,